DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Olsen, P. ‘Teenagers Say Goodbye to Facebook and Hello to Messenger Apps’, *The Guardian*, 10 November 2013.

-Ormond-Parker, L., A. Corn, K. Obata and S. O’Sullivan, (eds.).
+Ormond-Parker, L., A. Corn, K. Obata and S. O’Sullivan, (eds).
 *Information Technology and Indigenous Communities,* AIATSIS National Indigenous Studies Conference, 2009 and Information Technologies and Indigenous Communities Symposium, 2010, Canberra: AIATSIS, 2013.